skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 6. Connect inverted-inverted outputs to the tri-state bottom pins
 7. Connect same address pins together from both RAMs
   * Then use a jumper wire for each grouped address pin and connect it to ground as a temporary signal cable
-8. Connect jumper wires to each data pin as a temporary signal (later it will be connected to the DIP switches rather than to the BUS)
+8. Connect jumper wires to each data pin as a temporary signal (later it will be connected to the DIP switches rather than to the Bus)
 9. Connect both \\(\overline{WE}\\) pins together and a jumper wire to use it as temporary signal

 #### Tinkercad